andre-abadi/andre-abadi.github.io/_posts/2014-05-02-xbmc-downloader-1.md

 Here's the part where, depending on your platform, what information you enter will differ.

-If you have a Raspberry Pi, when asked for a username, type in `pi`.
-When asked for a password, type in `raspberry.'
+If you have Raspbmc, use the following login credentials:

+username|password
+pi|raspberry

-If you have XBMCbuntu
+If you have XBMCbuntu, use the following login credentials:

+username|password
+xbmc||